 - Any user can log in and use these services.

 - You pay for the number of resources you use.

 - Users have lesser control over their data.

 - The vendor offers hosted services to fewer users with firewall security.

-- Private cloud minimizes security issues.
+- The private cloud minimizes security issues.

 - It provides greater control over the data.